 The Vegueta market is one of the most emblematic markets in Gran Canaria and is rich in history.
 In fact, it is the oldest market in the Canary Islands, having been inaugurated in 1859.
 Here you will find a wide variety of typical products (honeys, cheeses and wines of Gran Canaria), many of which you can taste in the market itself.
 This place is one of the essential places to visit in Vegueta.

 - Opening hours market Vegueta: Monday to Saturday from 7:00 am to 2:00 pm, Friday and Saturday until 2:30 pm.
+They close on Sundays, but you can visit the Vegueta Crafts and Culture market.

 7. Central market, the best market in Gran Canaria capital